 Other initiatives have included the formation of the Older People’s Working Group in 2003 (later renamed the Committee for Healthy Ageing).
 This group became highly respected, providing education seminars involving a range of organisations, from the Government to public health and special interest groups.
-Review of our healthy ageing work in 2013 led to a change in direction with a focus on delivering programmes and services directly to community living older people.
-This has included developing and testing a website with food and nutrition information for healthy ageing and delivering a cooking programme, JUST COOK Healthy Ageing for older people with poor cooking skills.
+A review of our healthy ageing work in 2013 led to a change in direction with a focus on delivering programmes and services directly to community-living older people.

 Our flagship programme JUST COOK was launched in 2011 with a focus on encouraging more home cooking as a way of making healthy eating accessible and simple.
 JUST COOK has a community and youth programme and is built on partnerships with the food industry, community health workers and schools.
-In 2016 JUST COOK expanded to encompass our Healthy Ageing programme and Tika Tunu an eight-week programme for wahine and tane in prison.
+Over time, the focus and need changed as we formed partnerships with organisations that were better placed to reach the people most in need.